Data Processing Schedule

 3. Agreed terms

 3.2 The Customer confirms that it has complied, and will continue to comply, with its obligations under the Data Privacy Laws in obtaining and processing Personal Information.
-The Customer shall retain full responsibility for the processing of any Personal Information on its behalf by Sensat.
-For the avoidance of doubt, it shall be the Customer’s sole responsibility to ensure the accuracy, quality and legality of Personal Information and the means by which Customer acquires such personal data.
+The Customer shall retain full responsibility for the processing of any Personal Data on its behalf by Sensat.
+For the avoidance of doubt, it shall be the Customer’s sole responsibility to ensure the accuracy, quality and legality of Personal Information and the means by which Customer acquires such Personal Data.